pixelpark/puppet-ds_389/README.md

 }
 ```

-#### Replication
+### Replication overview

-If you need to set up replication, you'd pass in the replication config via the `replication` parameter.
+If you need to set up replication, you could pass in the replication config via the `replication` parameter.
 At a minimum, it expects a hash with the replication bind dn, replication bind dn password, and replication role (either 'consumer', 'hub', or 'supplier').

-##### Consumer
+### Replication consumer

 For a consumer, with our previous example: